Print Presentation Information

 Why are Oversized Edition prints available as "loose prints" only?

 Oversized Edition prints are supplied as "loose prints" only – meaning that they are supplied without matting or overmatting.
 Each Oversized Edition print will be originally printed on an oversized sheet of 100% rag content fine art paper.
-The resulting print is then signed and numbered, rolled and placed in a sturdy (6" dia.) mailing tube.
+The resulting print is then signed and numbered, rolled, and placed in a sturdy (6" dia.) mailing tube.
 Prints are shipped via Federal Express.

 Yes.
-There is a downloadable PDF file titled: Overmatting Guide for Oversized Editions that can be found on the Downloads page.
+There is a downloadable PDF file titled: Overmatting Instructions for Oversized Editions that can be found on the Downloads page.
 That PDF provides detailed instructions for overmatting the 20"x28" (normal aspect ratio) and 20"x50" (panorama aspect ratio) Oversized Edition prints.

 Huntington Witherill Limited Edition Archival Pigment Ink Prints are currently produced using a Canon IPF6400 large format printer, OEM 12-color Lucia EX pigment based inks, and 100% rag content fine art papers.
 All work is completed exclusively by the photographer.